malinek/CellularMemory/wp-content/plugins/wpforms-lite/readme.txt

 * <a href="https://wpforms.com/addons/custom-catpcha-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Custom Captchas</a> - Create custom captchas for your contact form.
 * <a href="https://wpforms.com/addons/offline-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Offline Forms</a> - Let your visitors save their entered data offline and submit when their internet connection is restored.
 * <a href="https://wpforms.com/addons/surveys-and-polls-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Surveys and Polls</a> - Easily create surveys forms and analyze the data with interactive reports.
+* <a href="https://wpforms.com/addons/drip-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">Drip Forms</a> - Create Drip newsletter signup forms in WordPress and connect with your contact form to grow your email list.
 * Want us to add something else?
 Suggest a contact form feature and we'll get it added!

 After reading this feature list, you can probably imagine why WPForms is the best WordPress contact form plugin in the market.